 Partnership plays a key role in enabling children and young people with SEN to achieve their potential.
 Parents hold key information and have knowledge and experience to contribute to the shared view of a child's needs.
-All parents of children with special educational needs will be treated as partners given support to play an active and valued role in their child's education.
+All parents of children with special educational needs will be treated as partners and given support to play an active and valued role in their child's education.

 Children and young people with special educational needs often have a unique knowledge of their own needs and their views about what sort of help they would like.
-They will be encouraged to contribute to the assessment of their needs, the personal learning plan, the review and transition process.
+They will be encouraged to contribute to the assessment of their needs, the Personal Learning Plan and the review and transition process.

-The school website contains details of our Policy for Special Educational Needs, as well as the Special Educational Needs Information Report (which includes the arrangements made for children in our school with special educational needs) and our Local Offer.
+The school website contains details of how we might identify SEN in school and our response as well as the Special Educational Needs Information Report (which includes the arrangements made for children in our school with special educational needs) and a link to our Local Offer.

 At all stages, the school will keep parents fully informed and involved.
 We always take account of the wishes, feelings and knowledge of parents.
-We encourage parents to make an active contribution to their child's education and have regular meetings at least termly to share the progress of children with special educational needs with their parents.
-We inform parents of any outside intervention, and share the process of decision-making by providing clear information relating to the education of their child.
+We encourage parents to make an active contribution to their child's education and have regular meetings to share the progress of children with special educational needs with their parents.
+We inform parents of any outside intervention and share the process of decision-making by providing clear information relating to the education of their child.

-Parents always have access to the SENCO through a school email address and support is also provided by the school based Learning Mentor and the school's allocated Local Authority Family Support Worker.
-We are also able to offer access to our Communication Champion if a child has social communication difficulties.
+Parents always have access to the SENCO through a school email address and support is also provided by the school based Learning Mentor, our Communication Champion and the school's allocated Local Authority Link Family Worker.